You’re looking around and you’re impressed by someone’s LinkedIn profile content. It’s compelling and brands that person well. It speaks to you.

 It’s okay (in fact, it’s good practice) to look at the profiles of your competitors for ideas and help with the right keywords, but don’t be tempted to copy and paste chunks of content into your own profile.

-To learn how to develop your own brand content read my 10-Step Personal Branding Worksheet.
+To learn how to develop your own brand content get my Job Search and Personal Branding Worksheets.